AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/SplitService/Split_1.md

 SplitService.Split Method (CAEXDocument, String, String)
 ========================================================
-AutomationML 2.1 APISplits the specified document on all currently defined split points.
+Splits the specified document on all currently defined split points.
 The created libraries are saved in an AutomationML document and an ExternalReference is created, using the specified alias.
 All remaining references to the external source are renamed using the provided alias.
 After splitting, the document doesn't contain any SplitPoints any more.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)